-To be an ethical charity devoted to representing and defending Canadians against government authorities who would threaten their liberty and constitutional freedoms.
+To be an ethical charity devoted to representing and defending against government authorities who would threaten the liberty and constitutional freedoms of Canadians.
+We support and defend faith, family, and freedom.

-We value integrity, freedom of religion and belief, thought and expression, association and assembly, a free press, democracy, life, liberty, security, and strong families.
+We value freedom, integrity, faith, freedom of religion and belief, thought and expression, association and assembly, a free press, democracy, life, liberty, security, and strong families.

 Debate is what started Carol thinking that law was where she wanted/needed to go.